Advanced Search Features

 Advanced Search Options (0:56): We discussed these above in the Boolean Operator section.
 You can access these options by clicking on menu bar in the upper left.

-My Library (1:27): If you have a Google Scholar account, you can create a person library of resources.
+My Library (1:27): If you have a Google Scholar account, you can create a personal library of resources.
 Use the folders option to separate the resources by project, create alerts, and share your sources with others.

 Citation Template (1:50): We covered this on the previous page, but the video reviews this option again.
 Use this feature to generate a full citation in any style, but don’t forget to check it against an authoritative style guide.